-ASMR is best described as a physical sensation of tingling that often begins in the scalp and moves down through the spine and sometimes to the limbs.
-It is a pleasurable feeling that some would call relaxing.
+ASMR is best described as a physical sensation of tingling that usually begins in the scalp and moves down through the spine and sometimes to the limbs.
+It’s a pleasurable feeling that many would call relaxing.

-The feeling of ASMR is triggered by a number of different stimuli, and the effective ASMR triggers can differ from person to person.
-Some common triggers include:
+The feeling of ASMR is usually caused by an external stimulus, which are colloquially known as “ASMR triggers.”
+Triggers can differ from person to person.
+Some common ASMR triggers include:

 - The sound of lips smacking, such as when eating.

-- Receiving personal attention from someone, such as having your hair done, having your make-up done, receiving an eye exam, receiving a massage, etc.
+- Receiving personal attention from someone, such as having your hair done, having your makeup done, receiving an eye exam, receiving a massage, etc.

 - Having someone play with your hair.

 Not everyone experiences ASMR.
-If you have absolutely no idea what I’ve been describing so far, then it’s probably that you do not have the ASMR response.
-However, if this sounds like something you’ve experienced before, then it’s likely that you can manually trigger it by watching videos that include the above ASMR trigger.
+If you have absolutely no idea what I’ve been describing so far, then it’s likely you don’t have the ASMR response.
+However, if this sounds like something you’ve experienced before, then you may be able to induce it manually by watching videos that include one or more of the above ASMR triggers.

-Bob Ross and The Joy of Painting
+1. Bob Ross and The Joy of Painting